 Who are Arsenal playing in pre-season?

-Rather than head off to the USA again - as they have done for the past few years - Arsenal will jet off to Asia for this summer's pre-season tour, playing two fixtures in Singapore and one in Hong Kong.
+Rather than head off to the USA again - as they have done for the past few years - Arsenal jetted off to Asia for this summer's pre-season tour, playing two fixtures in Singapore and one in Hong Kong.

-Before boarding their flight to the East, however, the team are reportedly set for a week-long training camp in the Spanish resort of La Manga - located near Murcia - although they are not expected to play any matches there.
+Before boarding their flight to the East, however, the team enjoyed a week-long training camp in the Spanish resort of La Manga - located near Murcia - although they did not play any matches there.

-After landing in Singapore, the Gunners' first official pre-season game comes against Italian giants AC Milan, whom they face at the National Stadium in Kallang on July 23 at 12.30pm UK time (19.30 local time).
+After landing in Singapore, the Gunners' first official pre-season game came against Italian giants AC Milan, whom they faced at the National Stadium in Kallang on July 23 at 12.30pm UK time (19.30 local time).

 Four days later, on July 27, Arteta's men renew hostilities with Newcastle United at the same venue, before embarking on a trip to Hong Kong for a final blockbuster fixture on tour.